 Yes, we knew of the travel advisories, and we’d taken the proper precautions by notifying the state department and the American Embassy in Turkey of our travel plans.
 Honestly, we debated canceling the trip a half-dozen times, and when the incident happened, we considered returning home.
 But the truth to the matter is, travel is risky, no matter where you go, or when you go.

 During the summer of 1983, I worked on an archaeological excavation in Israel and endured bomb threats weekly.
 In 1987, Matthew was studying in Paris when a series of Algerian bombings brought the city to a standstill.
 In 2000 during our trip to Spain, ETA (Basque separatists) assassinated city officials via gunfire or bombs in almost every major city we visited.

 We were traveling in Britain during the Tube bombings of 2005.
 This past year we toured both Paris and Brussels just weeks before their attacks.
 And since Christmas, 1,736 Chicagoans have suffered gunshot wounds — 68 just this last Memorial Day Weekend — with the current homicide rate at 297 for 2016 so far.
 And we’re not even half way through the year yet.
-(Strangely, Chicago is not on the U.S. Travel Advisory List, despite these statistics.)
+(Strangely, our home city of Chicago is not on the U.S. Travel Advisory List, despite these statistics.)